 This post may contain affiliate links to products that I have in my home.

-If you have a fireproof box and you ever wonder ‘what should I keep inside of my fire safe box ?’… these items will help you to determine just that.
+If you have decided to get one, or you already have a fireproof box, you might be wondering, “What should I keep inside of my fire safe box?”
+There are many options, but the list below will help you to determine the most important items.

 Here are some important things to keep in your box: